 All year 1 students take the ‘Better Lives’ unit which allows you to explore diversity, social responsibility and sustainability, all themes which are increasingly important in contemporary society.

 - Introduction to Cosmetic Science

 - Applied Chemistry

 - Applied Biology

 - Better Lives

-Year 2 continues with the core disciplines, but also focusses on the creation of specific products for care of the skin and hair and also in perfumery and decorative cosmetics.
-In addition to creating products you will learn how to test and evaluate them for both effect and for stability.
+Year 2 continues with the core disciplines, but also focusses on the creation of specific products for care of the skin and hair, and also in perfumery and decorative cosmetics.
+In addition to formulating many different products, you will learn how to test and evaluate them for both efficacy and stability.

 This year will also introduce you to the important subject of product safety and the relevant legislation governing the formulation and sale of safe, legally compliant cosmetics.
 Additionally, you will discuss packaging and its role in protecting cosmetic products and enhancing sales.